AravindRam/CSCI-572/README.md

-# CSCI-572
-Information Retrieval from Web Search Engines
+# CSCI 572 - Information Retrieval from Web Search Engines

 Assignments done as part of CSCI 572 - Information Retrieval from Web Search Engines Coursework.